wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 Before you begin this tutorial, you must have the following:

 - **A workstation with Azure PowerShell**.
-See [Install and use Azure PowerShell](/documentation/articles/install-configure-powershell).
+See [Install and use Azure <!-- deleted by customization PowerShell](/documentation/articles/install-configure-powershell) --><!-- keep by customization: begin --> PowerShell](/documentation/articles/powershell-install-configure) <!-- keep by customization: end -->.
 To execute Windows PowerShell scripts, you must run Azure PowerShell as an administrator and set the execution policy to *RemoteSigned*.
 For more information, see [Run Windows PowerShell scripts][powershell-script].
 - **An HDInsight cluster**.
 For information about creating an HDInsight cluster, see [Provision HDInsight clusters][hdinsight-provision], or [Get started with HDInsight][hdinsight-get-started].
 You will need the following data to go through the tutorial:

 	<table border = "1">